njbannister15/RuvonInference/docs/introduction.md

 # Building an Educational Inference Engine: A 20-Part Journey

-Welcome to the comprehensive documentation series for **RuvonVLLM** - an educational inference engine built from scratch to demonstrate modern LLM serving techniques inspired by systems like vLLM.
+Welcome to the comprehensive documentation series for **RuvonInference** - an educational inference engine built from scratch to demonstrate modern LLM serving techniques inspired by systems like vLLM.

 ## About This Series